 We will conduct our assurance engagement in accordance with Standard on Assurance Engagements ASAE 3150 Assurance Engagements on Controls.
 That standard requires that we comply with ethical requirements applicable to assurance engagements and plan and perform procedures to obtain limited assurance about whether anything has come to our attention that causes us to believe that [ABC's Statement is not fairly presented in that] the controls within ABC's [the type or name of] system are not suitably designed to achieve the control objectives or the description of the system is not fairly presented, in all material respects.
 An assurance engagement involves performing procedures to obtain evidence about the design of controls and description of the system.
 The procedures selected depend on the assurance practitioner's professional judgement, including the assessment of the risks of material deficiencies in the design of the controls or misstatements in the description of the [type or name of] system.
-We will perform procedures primarily consisting of making enquiries of management and others within the entity, as appropriate, examination of design specification and documentation and evaluation of the evidence obtained about the design of controls and description of the system.
+We will perform procedures primarily consisting of making enquiries of communication or monitoring activities.

+62 If a specific control component is being reported on only, specify that control component, which will depend on the control framework applied and are most commonly control activities, but may also include: the control environment, risk assessment, information and communication or monitoring activities management and others within the entity, as appropriate, examination of design specification and documentation and evaluation of the evidence obtained about the design of controls and description of the system.
 We will also perform additional procedures if we become aware of matters that cause us to believe the controls may not be suitably designed or the description may not be fairly presented.
 The procedures selected depend on what we consider necessary applying our professional judgement, including the assessment of the risks of material deficiencies in the design or misstatements in the description of the [type or name of] system.